 The aircraft maintenance engineering course is taught through a combination of lectures, tutorials, workshops and seminars, in addition to independently preparing for lectures.

 Following the inital foundation year, you will be required to attend classes for up to 27 hours per week during term time.
 The second year is mostly based on theoretical aspects of aircraft engineering but there are some elements of practical activities in the avionic modules.
 The third and fourth year studies are more mixed with practical activities such as working on the aircraft, carrying out mechanical repairs in the workshop and using composite materials.

 You will be assessed through assignments, coursework, ongoing class tests and exams.
 EASA Part-66 examinations lead to a professional qualification and are governed by European rules and regulations.

-* EASA Part-66 Licence: Attend 2,400 hours of the EASA elements, pass EASA modules at 75%, complete 12 weeks of approved work experience (additional costs may apply and are at the discretion of your host organisation) and you’ll get a three-year reduction in your experience requirement for an EASA Part-66 Licence.
-Otherwise you will need five years’ experience.
+*EASA Part 66 Licence: Complete all three years of the degree, attain 90% attendance of the EASA elements, pass EASA modules at 75%, complete 360 hours of approved practical training (additional costs may apply and are at the discretion of your Part 145 host organisation) and you'll be able to apply for an EASA Part 66 Licence after two years' experience.
+Otherwise, you will need five years' experience.

 The aerospace industry has become increasingly competitive and in recognising this, the University has recently invested another £3.3m into its existing aerospace facilities.
 A two-storey Aerospace Centre extension adds 1,000m2 of practical workshop and laboratory space for engineering students.
 This includes two aircraft hangars with civil and military aircraft, and a MP521 engineering flight simulator.